 Composite created with images produced by members of the Alcolea Lab and collaborators.

-Join the Alcolea Group for a project on 'Impact of ageing on mutant clone competition in squamous epithelial tissues'.
+Join the Alcolea Group for a project on 'Mutant clone competition in squamous epithelial tissues; relevance for early tumour formation' (wet lab project).

 Project Overview